 At Pet Keen, we’ve admired Hepper for many years and decided to take a controlling ownership interest so that we could benefit from the outstanding designs of this cool cat company!

-PetKeen’s choice for the best brush for Ragdolls for the money is JW Pet’s Gripsoft Cat Slicker Brush.
+PetKeen’s budget buy choice is JW Pet’s Gripsoft Cat Slicker Brush.
 The metal pins will penetrate deep into the undercoat and remove dead fur.
 Since the pins are stiffer, they’ll also loosen some of the hairs that are ready to fall out and help you reduce the shedding that you must contend with.

 However, this slicker brush may be uncomfortable for some cats.
 Some may even fear it.
 The pins don’t have a skin guard, so be careful when using them, or you might accidentally scratch your cat’s skin.
 The pins aren’t super long, so your cat’s skin should be safe, but you’ll want to be aware of the tips nonetheless; don’t get overzealous.